Only available to students registered for BSc in Wildlife Conservation and BSc Human Ecology.

 Wilson, E.O.
 (1992) The Diversity of Life.
 Harvard: Belknap Press of Harvard University Press.

-Understanding of human impacts on species and how multidisciplinary research can help to develop effective strategies that practically address conservation problems
+8.1 understand human impacts on species and how multidisciplinary research can help to develop effective strategies that practically address conservation problems

-Practical training in the assessment of priorities in conservation
+8.3 gain practical training in the assessment of priorities in conservation

-Practical training in how to conduct a wildlife census in a protected area
+8.4 gain practical training in how to conduct a wildlife census in a protected area

-Practical training in how to analyse and critically evaluate census data for protected area management
+8.5 gain practical training in how to analyse and critically evaluate census data for protected area management